- Domestic modern life, not the spectacular

 - A resistance to disposability

-I like to linger over a single pomegranate, a chipped blue jug, or an old door in Chania, pushing back against throwaway culture.
-Hopefully in fifty years from now, that will read as an early, instinctive form of “slow looking” in a disposable age.
+I like to linger over a single pomegranate, a chipped blue jug, or an old door in Chania, turning my back on throwaway culture.
+Hopefully in fifty years from now, that will read as a form of rebelious “slow looking” in a disposable age.

 - A human‑scale gaze

-My portraits and close eye studies refuse filters and perfection.
+My portraits and close eye studies do not use filters or attempts at perfection.
 They hold age, fatigue, thought, asymmetry.
-Future viewers may recognize them as a counterpoint to the airbrushed faces that dominated photography and advertising in our time.
+Future viewers may see them as a cussed recation to the airbrushed faces that dominated photography and advertising in our time.